asardaes/dtwclust/README.md

 -   Partitional, hierarchical and fuzzy clustering
     -   k-Shape clustering
+        -   Shape-based distance
+        -   Shape extraction for time series
     -   TADPole clustering
 -   DTW Barycenter Averaging
 -   Keogh's and Lemire's DTW lower bounds
 -   Global alignment kernel distance
+-   Parallelization for most functions

 Installation
 ------------

 The latest version from CRAN can be installed with `install.packages("dtwclust")`.

-If you want to test the latest version from github, first install the [prerequisites for R package development](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) (LaTeX is probably only neccesary if you want to build the vignette) as well as the [devtools package](https://cran.r-project.org/package=devtools), and then type `devtools::install_github("asardaes/dtwclust")`.
-If you want the vignette to be installed, set the `build_vignettes` parameter to `TRUE`, it will take a couple of minutes.
+If you want to test the latest version from github, first install the [prerequisites for R package development](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) (LaTeX is only neccesary if you want to build the vignette) as well as the [remotes package](https://cran.r-project.org/package=remotes), and then type `remotes::install_github("asardaes/dtwclust")`.

 If you're wondering about which version to install, take a look at the [CHANGELOG](CHANGELOG.md) file, I try to keep it updated.